 This may be helpful for those with the no reverse condition.
 The symptoms are typically that all other gears work fine, but there is no reverse or significant slipping in reverse.
-If you put the front end on jack stands with the wheels free to turn, they may turn in reverse gear, but with little torque.
+If you put the front end on secure jack stands with the wheels free to turn, they may turn in reverse gear, but with little torque.
+(Obviously, for safety when doing this, put some type of chocks on the rear wheels.
+On cars where a cable-type parking brake only engages the rear wheels you can set that also.)

 I assume that transmission mechanics know about this repair with info in their repair databases, but there doesn't seem to be much searchable information online, except for an obscure Chrysler "Satisfaction Notification," and a good post on a Jeep Wrangler forum.
 I have not been able to find a TSB on this for the Intrepid/LH cars, and it would have had to be released around 2005, when the problem was finally corrected.
 Transmission shops that know about this defect in the old accumulator cover also have a way to diagnose that fluid is leaking in the low/reverse piston bore.
 There are other internal problems that can cause no reverse, but this issue is quite likely, and obvioiusly much simpler to repair than pulling and rebuilding parts of the transmission.

-The repair may apply to all of the Ultradrive transmissions, but in particular the 42LE/A606 in the Intrepid/LH cars and the similar A604/41TE and the 42RLE (modified for rear drive).
+Important: The repair may apply to all of the Chrysler Ultradrive transmissions before a certain date, but in particular the 42LE/A606 in the Intrepid/LH cars and the similar A604/41TE and the 42RLE (modified for rear drive).

-This repair really should be a "How-To" here and on the Jeep forum, but I'd like to get some confirmation and comments on what I found out (hopefullyall correct), and see if anyone has heard of this before or has more information to add.
+This repair really should be a "How-To" here and on the Jeep and other forums, but it will show up in a Google search for the transmission numbers and "no reverse."
+Please add any comments or other info.
 While I wasn't able to find an LH car Technical Service Bulletin on this, there is a Chrysler "Customer Satisfaction Notification" posted online from October 2002 for the 41TE/ A604 transmission, which originally used the same defective low/reverse accumulator piston cover as in the 42LE/A606.

 History:

-Before 2005, the 42LE, 42RLE, and similar Chrysler transmissions used a two-piece cover for the low/reverse accumulator piston.
-It was made up of an aluminum cap (p/n 04431617, earlier just 4431617) and an O-ring (06501549) that fit in a groove in the cap.
-These are pictured (as below) in the transmission Parts Catalog illustrations under "Accumulator Pistons & Springs."
-A similar illustration with the two-piece cover and O-ring is in the 2004 Intrepid Parts Catalog.
+Before 2005, the 42LE, 42RLE, and similar Chrysler transmissions used a two-piece cover/cap assembly for the low/reverse accumulator piston.
+It was made up of an aluminum cap (p/n 04431617, earlier just 4431617) and an O-ring (6501549 or 06501549) that fit in a groove in the cap.
+These are pictured (as below) in the 1st Gen Parts Catalog transmission section illustrations under "Accumulator Pistons & Springs."
+A similar illustration with the same two-piece cover and O-ring is in the 2004 Intrepid Parts Catalog.

-The low/reverse accumulator is held in its bore in the transmission case with snap ring shown (06501695 or 6501695), whereas the other two accumulator pistons (overdrive and underdrive) are loose and will fall out (along with their center springs) when the valve body is removed.
+The low/reverse accumulator is held in its bore in the transmission case with the cover and a snap ring shown (06501695 or 6501695), whereas the other two accumulator pistons (overdrive and underdrive) are loose and will fall out (along with their center springs) when the valve body is removed.
+(There is also another accumulator piston that is contained in the side of valve body.)

 That O-ring on the accumulator cap was prone to breakage, causing high-pressure fluid leakage around it in reverse; so in 2002 Chysler issued "Customer Satisfaction Notification No. B27 Transaxle Low/Reverse Accumulator Cover" (pdf link below).